v-kulikov1/histonedb_Vladimir/CURATED_SET/README.md

 ## classification.json

-This is a very important file detailing all classification of hisone variants currently used, and all info about them. classificationDef.json - defines json schema.
+This is a very important file detailing all classification of hisone variants currently used, and all info about them.
+The classification is hierarchichal.
+[classificationDef.json](classificationDef.json) - defines and describes json schema.

+Here are key point about our classification:
+-